SolCharms/xAndria/README.md

 # xAndria SDK

-### A Decentralized Educational Information and Tooling (hence the name DeEdIT) Protocol codenamed and marketed as "xAndria".
+### A Decentralized Educational Information and Tooling protocol (hence the name DeEdIT) codenamed and marketed as "xAndria".

 This README is intended to cater to experienced developers with a focus on protocol level program interactions.
 To simply use the protocol as an end-user, visit https://xandriaonchain.vercel.app/forum where you will be greeted with nice graphical interfaces and buttons which do things.